 Bay leaves (just a few)

-Cardamom, enough to your liking in comparison to amount of bitters you are making
+Cardamom, enough to your liking in comparison to the amount of bitters you are making

 Organic vodka (this alcohol selection allows the flavors to shine, you could also experiment with natural white wines)